 To be clear, a formal education and/or degree in exercise science is not necessary to become a fitness professional.
 In this respect, the barrier for entry into the fitness business is relatively low, and there are many resources available to help interested individuals gain the knowledge and skills they need to become great personal trainers.
 So, even if your education or experience is unrelated to the health sciences, you can certainly learn what you need without going back to school.

 Personal trainers wear many hats.
 They are leaders, educators, skilled communicators, and coaches.
-Regardless of the role they are taking on from one moment to the next, trainers who are good role models for the behaviors they are teaching their clients are successful.
-Leading a lifestyle complete with regular physical activity, a healthy diet, adequate sleep and effective stress-coping strategies will give you the best chance at optimal health and wellbeing.
+Regardless of the role they assume from one moment to the next, trainers who are good role models for the behaviors they are teaching their clients are successful.
+Leading a lifestyle that includes regular physical activity, a healthy diet, adequate sleep, and effective stress-coping strategies will give you the best chance at optimal health and wellbeing.
 When a trainer leads by exemplifying these healthy choices, clients are more likely to follow the same behaviors.
 Furthermore, trainers who make healthy choices themselves are better able to teach their clients strategies for successful behavior change as they draw on their own personal experiences in overcoming challenges.

 Notice that I did not mention being extremely fit or a superior athlete as essential criteria for being a role model.
 Making smart lifestyle choices is about being healthy and well—it is not about achieving unrealistic standards portrayed by certain media that include famous athletes, models or celebrities.
 Some clients (and trainers, for that matter) are committed to being in elite physical shape, and that is a commendable goal.
 On the other hand, the majority of people are working toward being healthy, which might result in lower body-fat and a more muscular physique, but it might not, and that goal is just as praiseworthy.